 These baked donuts are soft and fluffy cake donuts coated in chocolate frosting then topped with festive sprinkles.
 A fun and easy treat that’s perfect for any breakfast or brunch gathering!

 Skip the trip to the donut shop and make these baked donuts at home instead!
 They’ve got all the same great flavors without the grease.
-Add colorful sprinkles to fit your occasion and you’ll have a treat that both kids and adults will enjoy.
+When I want a grab and go breakfast I make cereal bars, baked oatmeal cups or these baked donuts!

 This post is sponsored by Eggland’s Best.
 Thank you for supporting the brands that make Dinner at the Zoo possible!